 Why would you choose Poly Pipe over PVC?

-When it comes to pipe, not all materials are created equal.
+When it comes to pipes, not all materials are created equal.
 At Advanced Piping Systems, we stock Poly Pipe products because we know they are the most versatile, durable and sustainable products on the market.

 But what are some of the other types of pipe used?
 How do they differ from Poly Pipe, and what are the benefits and disadvantages of these other piping materials?